amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

    </generate>
   </mesh>

-Currently Amanzi only read Exodus II mesh files.
-An example `"mesh`" element would look as the following.
+Currently Amanzi only read Exodus II mesh files for `"unstructured`" simulations.
+An example ``mesh`` element would look as the following.

 .. code-block:: xml